 One of the greatest advantages of studying at ISLC before you go is who will teach you and how they will go about it.
 When beginning your journey into this new world, what you desperately need is a fellow traveler.
 You need instructors who have been down the same road.
 You need a mentor.
 ISLC will provide you with several mentors who will be there with you every step of the way and with a whole lot of fun in the process!
 After all, learning the language is supposed to be an exciting journey into the heart of those God is calling you to.

-At ISLC we have made it our passion to find the most up-to-date, effective methods for teaching you the language.
+We have made it our passion to find the most up-to-date, effective methods for teaching you the language as it is authentically used in real life.
 Our focus is always on communication.
-Based on the most recent and documented research, we believe that interaction should always occur before instruction.
-In our programs you will first hear how native speakers use the language.
-You first will learn “how” to say something.
-Then you will learn “why” it is said in the way it is (the grammar), in order to apply the new construction to new contexts.
-This is followed by yet more practice with how they say it.
+Based on the most recent and documented research, we believe that interaction and communication should always occur before instruction.
+In our programs the learner first hears how native speakers use the language and then learns how to use it in conversation.
+This is followed by learning “why” it is said in the way it is (the grammar), in order to apply what you learn to new contexts.
+This is followed by yet more practice with using it.
 Therefore, all activities are geared toward effective communication in your new language, including listening comprehension, speaking, reading and writing.
+We call this a “modified communicative approach” that enables students to become both fluent and accurate in their speech.

 Don’t Become a Statistic

-The ISLC’s intensive language programs are all about improving long-term missionary effectiveness.
-One major cause of early missionary attrition is a lack of proper, pre-field training.
+ISLC’s intensive language programs are all about improving long-term missionary effectiveness.
 Virtually every study of the causes of early and negative missionary attrition points to a lack of effective, pre-field training.
-Most missionaries who, for other than unavoidable reasons, leave Russia, the Middle East, or China prior to completing their work, cite their inability to adapt to the culture and learn the language as major factors.
+Most cross-cultural workers who, for other than unavoidable reasons, leave Russia, the Middle East, or China prior to completing their work, cite their inability to adapt to the culture and learn the language as major factors.
 Whether with ISLC or elsewhere, take the time – it’s a worthy investment.

 I Corinthians 9:20-22: “To the Jews I became as a Jew…I have become